mundofer/napalm-sros/README.md

 ## Usage

-This driver tries to use netconf when possible (ncclient library) and if the function can't be implemented with netconf, revert back to ssh (netmiko library).
+This driver prevously used netconf calls when possible (ncclient library) and if the function couldn't be implemented with netconf, it reverted back to ssh (netmiko library).

+However I'm having many problems with the netconf calls (router problems, no library problems) so I reverted to do everything using netmiko.

 You must configured the following in your SR 7750 router (version 14.0 or later):
 ```